 The Stories and Societies RAP Director, Associate Director, and Program Coordinator all have their offices in Sewall Hall and are regularly available to help students plan schedules, register for classes, choose majors, and otherwise navigate all that CU Boulder has to offer.
 We serve as the first point of contact for Sewall students; if we can't answer a question, we will refer you to who can.

 The Hall Director and ten Resident Advisors who live in Sewall collaborate with Stories and Societies RAP to provide numerous opportunities for students to develop friendships, get involved, and adjust quickly to the University community.

-Participating in SRAP provides students with the opportunity to enjoy the advantages of a small liberal arts college within the broader context of a large research university.
-We fulfill this mission by
+In sum, Stories and Societies RAP provides the advantages of a small liberal arts college within a large research university:

 - We offer small seminar-style classes (19 students each) that meet in Sewall Hall